brucefan1983/NEP_CPU/README.md

 # Build the NEP-LAMMPS interface

-* step 1: copy `src/nep.h` and `src/main.cpp` to `interface/lammps/USER-NEP/` such that you have the following files in `interface/lammps/USER-NEP/`:
+* step 1: copy `src/nep.h` and `src/nep.cpp` into `interface/lammps/USER-NEP/` such that you have the following files in `interface/lammps/USER-NEP/`:
   * `nep.h`
   * `nep.cpp`
   * `pair_NEP.h`
   * `pair_NEP.cpp`

-* Step 2: Check your the version of your LAMMPS to be installed.
+* Step 2: Check the version of your LAMMPS to be installed.
 Translate it into a number such as 20220324 (year, month, day).
-Then check line begining of `pair_NEP.cpp`, where you can find the following line
+Then check the begining of `pair_NEP.cpp`, where you can find the following line
 ```
 #define LAMMPS_VERSION_NUMBER 20220324 // use the new neighbor list starting from this version
 ```